darklife/darkriscv/boards/lattice_brevia2_xp2/README.md

 * There are quite a lot of warnings during the build.
 No effort has been made to clear (or even understand) them.
 There are probably bugs hiding there as well.
+* The default 50MHz oscillator is used as the core clock.
+Using a PLL, the core could probably go faster, but this is outside the scope of the current work.
 * There seems to be an issue (race condition of sorts?) with the interaction UART/Timer/Threading.
 The sympthoms are either the simulation outputing '01' or nothing at all, the actual board doing the same, the actual board not